 Purpose of accounting, recording transactions, preparing financial statements, the use of special journals and general and subsidiary ledgers, introduction of accounting principles, accounting for a merchandising firm, and payroll accounting.
-This course is normally offered every semester.
+This course is offered in the fall and spring semester.